- While rare, breast cancer can develop during pregnancy.

 If after a week your symptoms do not improve, it is important for patients and healthcare providers to follow up and seek a specialist.
 Persistent symptoms do not necessarily mean you have IBC, but they should be examined by a trained specialist.

-“If worrisome changes in the breast don’t improve with antibiotics, don’t be afraid to be your own advocate,” explains Beth Overmoyer, MD, director of the Inflammatory Breast Cancer Program at the Susan F. Smith Center.
+“If worrisome changes in the breast don’t improve with antibiotics, don’t be afraid to be your own advocate,” explains Filipa Lynce, MD, director of the Inflammatory Breast Cancer Program at the Susan F. Smith Center.
 “While incredibly rare, IBC can develop in pregnant women, and catching it early may lead to more effective treatment.”

 Treatment during pregnancy